AWegnerGitHub/awegnergithub.github.io-content/2023_02_13_checking-this-blog-for-broken-links.md

 A couple nice to haves, that I wasn't able to immediately figure out were how to retry a failed link "later" in the script.
 While testing the functionality, I had a run that failed because one image, in one article failed.
 Checking that article showed that it worked.
 Checking the log showed that the link being checked worked.
 It was just the internet being the internet with a temporary blip.
-I'd love to be able to retry failed linked a little later in the run or X seconds later, etc. If it fails both times, assume it's broken and report it as normal.
+I'd love to be able to retry failed links a little later in the run or X seconds later, etc. If it fails both times, assume it's broken and report it as normal.
 Without that retry, I'm a little worried this is going to be fragile, which is part of why I haven't populated the `assignee` metadata in the template yet.

 Another nice to have would be a way to embed the broken links (and page they appear on) in the issue itself.
 I couldn't find a way to accomplish that with the current tooling, so the template links to the log and you have to search for the appropriate string.

 Like I mentioned earlier, I will likely look for a more up to date tool.
-Or build one my own.
+Or build my own.
 I'm interested in learning more about how GitHub actions work and this may be a good usecase for myself.

  [1]: {filename}2022_11_17_relaunch_personal_site.md